cloudtrax/docs/api/switch_management.md

 ### create switch
 `POST /switch/network/<network-id>`

-Create a new switch entry in the specified network, with characteristics defined by the JSON package that comprises the body of the HTTP Request.
+Create a new switch entry in the specified network, with characteristics defined by the JSON package comprising the body of the HTTP Request.

-A  new switch needs to contain, at minimum, a MAC ("mac") and a "name". [@@@ HKATZ: LIFTED VERBATIM FROM THE node DOCUMENTATION.
-IS THIS TRUE FOR SWITCHES AS WELL?? @@@]

-<a name="errors"> </a>
-##### error handling
-[@@@ THE node DOCS SAY THE FOLLOWING.
-An error will be returned if the node you're creating has the same MAC as an existing node in the specified network.
+[@@@ redmine docs says "If the MAC already exists, the following will happen", without specifying the following. @@@]

 ##### example request
 `POST https://api.cloudtrax.com/switch/network/12345`

+##### output

+The API either returns HTTP status code 200 (success) or an HTTP error and JSON describing the error in case of failure.
+On success, the API returns a JSON package containing the id of the created switch.

 ##### example input